jujdu/Top25Films/README.md

 To parse JSON data it uses Decode protocol.

-This app was developed with using clean MVP architecture and Router to send data.
+This app was developed with using ~~clean~~(because of some modifications for studying purposes) MVP architecture and Router to send data.

 To try this app need:
 1) clone repo.